theosotr/ikaros-eval/README.md

 ```

-This now generates an output like so:
+This now generates files like so:

 ```
 out/